CNAM-A1-Pacman/PacMan-Documents/diagrams/README.md

 #### 7. ghost.mmd - Ghost AI State Diagram

-Defines the ghost behavior state machine and AI logic.
+Defines the ghost behavior state machine.
+State management is handled directly in GhostController with state transitions triggered by timers and events.

 **States:**